 Anesthetic free dental cleaning

-Scottie Paws provides non-anesthetic dental cleanings for Scottie Paws customers.
+Scottie Paws provides non-anesthetic dental cleanings for dogs and cats.

 We offer an alternative and safer, most cost effective method to the traditional anesthetic dental procedure by cleaning and maintaining your pet’s oral health with anesthesia-free dental care.
 With a regular dental cleaning, we prevent problems before they begin and ensure a longer, healthier life for your pet.